Are you interested in electric cars but struggling to understand the terminology? Don't worry! Our simple guide helps you through the basics.

 If all else fails you can generally get a slow charge anywhere – using a standard three-pin UK plug if necessary.
 It's a bit of a last resort, though: with a maximum 3kW available, it could take more than a day to recharge the biggest EV batteries.

-A hybrid vehicle combines a conventional engine – usually petrol – with batteries and an electric motor.
+A Hybrid Electric Vehicle (HEV) combines a conventional engine – usually petrol – with batteries and an electric motor.
 But why?
 Hybrids usually use smaller and more efficient engines, relying on the electric motor for a bit of extra kick when needed.
 Cleverly, the motor is also used to recover energy and recharge the battery during braking or coasting (see regenerative braking, below).
 The end result is usually the same performance – or better – from less fuel.

 There are two main types of hybrid.
 In a mild hybrid, the motor only helps the engine and recovers energy.
 In a full hybrid, the vehicle can run on its conventional engine, or the electric motor, or both working together.

-We've all grown up with the internal combustion engine – usually just calling them a petrol or diesel engine.
+We've all grown up with the Internal Combustion Engine (ICE) – usually just calling them a petrol or diesel engine.
 Technically an ICE is any engine that burns fuel to generate power, so you could include jets or even rockets – not that you'd expect to find one in a car!

 ICEs are on the way out, but they're not dead yet.
 Until EVs hit the mainstream, car makers are still improving conventional engines.